jjvanzon/JJs-Reference-Architecture/patterns.md

 }
 ```

-This eliminates the need to repeat the [`Resource Name`](#resource-strings-visual-studio-editor) in the code.
+This eliminates the need to repeat the [`Resource Name`](#resource-strings-visual-studio-editor) in the code above.
 It also encourages consistency by forcing the method names to match the [`Resource Names`](#resource-strings-visual-studio-editor).

 <h4 id="resource-strings-reusability">Reusability</h4>